kzurawel/famicomparty2/src/routes/book/10-spritegraphics/+page.svelte.md

 To use this high-speed copying, the CPU needs to have all of the sprite data ready to go in a contiguous page of memory.
 (A _page_ is a block of 256 bytes.)
 Generally, this "sprite buffer" is placed in CPU memory addresses `$0200`-`$02ff`.<Margin id="memory-map-notes">A few things to note about the memory map image here.
-First, "RAM" is listed as extending from $0300-$0800.
-In reality, the entire range from $0000-$0800 is RAM (2KB); the region from $0300-$0800 is just the portion of RAM that is not commonly allocated for a specific purpose.
-The region from $0800-$2000 in the memory map is empty space - writes to that region of memory will silently fail, and reads from that range have undefined behavior.
+First, "RAM" is listed as extending from $0300-$07FF.
+In reality, the entire range from $0000-$07FF is RAM (2KB); the region from $0300-$07FF is just the portion of RAM that is not commonly allocated for a specific purpose.
+The region from $0800-$1FFF in the memory map is a mirror of the memory from $0000-$07FF (essentially, the higher bits of the address are ignored).
+Writes and reads to that area actually write to or read from an address within $0000-$07FF.
 Finally, note that the entire area from $8000-$FFFF comes from the PRG-ROM chip on the cartridge, including the six bytes that define the locations of interrupt handlers.</Margin>

 <figure>
   <img src={memmap} alt="" />